Wanting to be a Thai Massage practitioner or Thai Masseur is one thing, but to opt becoming a Thai Massage Teacher a whole other game.

 Thai Massage School of Chiang Mai | TMC

 TMC Chiang Mai offers a GCT teacher Training program of 300 and one of a 600 hours curriculum.
-The 300 hour program can be done in 50 days.
-The 600 hours program (comprises the curriculum of the 300 hour program) can be done in 10 weeks.
+The 300 hour program can be done in 10 weeks/50 days.
+The 600 hours program (with the prerequisite of having done the 300 hour program) can be done in 10 weeks (50 days also).

 The courses one can teach after the GCT 300 Hour Curriculum are Foundation of Thai Massage (Level 1), Foundation of Thai Massage Applied on Table (Level 1 Plus), Thai Foot Reflexology, Thai Table Massage and Thai Chair Massage.